Keto Friendly Lemon Bars

 I buy the Lakanto Classic at Costco and the powdered Lakanto at Sprouts or online at Amazon.
 I also buy the almond flour that I use in this lemon bar recipe at Costco.

 Back in March I wrote a blog on Quarantine Baking since so many were getting back in their kitchens cooking and baking REAL food!
 Woohoo!
-I hope you enjoy this lemon bar recipe and becomes a family favorite!
+I hope you enjoy this lemon bar recipe and that it becomes a family favorite!